As a runner, there is nothing more frustrating than when you can’t run.

 You might not get the same satisfaction and “love” from a cross-training session as you do from running, but learning to love (or at least like) another sport can be beneficial.

 Try integrating some cycling, swimming, or perhaps a gym class into your regular training routine so that you have something to fall back on if you have a niggle that is hampering your running.

 6. Avoid High Intensity Interval Training (HIIT)

-If you’re returning from injury avoid high intensity interval training unless it’s all non-impact exercise such as boxing.
-“There are plenty of activities you can do to get your heart rate up, but the high-impact jumping, landing and sprinting that is a feature of HIIT training is hard on your body and is therefore more likely to stir up any running related niggles.
+If you are returning from injury you should avoid high intensity interval training.
+There are plenty of activities you can do to get your heart rate up, but the high-impact jumping, landing and sprinting that is a feature of HIIT training is hard on your body and is therefore more likely to stir up any running related niggles.

-7. Monitor the pain
+7. Monitor your pain